 Some breeders feed the lambs corn a few weeks before slaughter to fatten them up and make their meat more marbled.
 This breed is the largest in size and has a high price even within the States.

-Lamb has long been an economic resource as important as gold in Australia, and for the last couple of years the country has been the main lamb exporter.
-Both American and Australian lamb graze on large fields, so they tend to exercise more and grow healthily.
+Lamb has long been an economic resource as important as gold in Australia, and for the last couple of years, the country has been the main lamb exporter.
+Both American and Australian lambs graze on large fields, so they tend to exercise more and grow healthily.

 New Zealand offers the meat market very young lambs, typically slaughtered at six months of age.
 Due to their petite frames, they yield tender rib chops and less fat percentage.